 Many people assume that after they have an accident at work their company's workers' compensation insurance will take care of them.
 They might have a long history with their company, leading them to assume that the company will do their best for them after a serious injury.
 They might have seen other employees injured in the past who got exactly what they expected in compensation from the company.
 So, is it really necessary to hire a workers' compensation attorney after a workplace injury?

-An experienced workers’ compensation attorney like those at the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman can offer many advantages to a person who was seriously injured at work.
+An experienced workers' compensation attorney like those at the Dolman Law Group Accident Injury Lawyers, PA can offer many advantages to a person who was seriously injured at work.
 Consider:

 - An attorney can help increase the compensation an injured worker receives for their injuries.
 Unlike traditional personal injury claims, injury claims under workers' compensation may not include pain and suffering as part of the payout.
 The damages an injured worker receives, however, can vary based on the company's workers' compensation insurance policy, the severity of their injuries, and how long it takes them to return to work.
 In many cases, an attorney can help increase their client's compensation and make it easier for them to get financial support after their accident.

 - An attorney can take care of negotiations on their client's behalf.
 Stressful interactions with an insurance company are not helpful when an injured worker is trying to recover from a traumatic workplace injury.
 An attorney can take over negotiations with the insurance company, allowing their client to focus on the hard work of recovering rather than on the stress of dealing with the insurance company's antics.